-To see the list of all the encoders available in metasploit framework we can use command “show encoder”.
+To see the list of all the encoders available in Metasploit framework we can use the command “show encoder”.
 These are used to obfuscate modules to avoid detection by a protection mechanism such as an antivirus or a firewall.

 msf > show encoders

-To see the list of all the nops available in metasploit framework we can use command “show nops”.
+To see the list of all the nops available in Metasploit framework we can use the command “show nops”.
 They are used to keep the size of payload consistent across exploit attempts.

 msf > show nops